GSR Sampling Protocols, Persistence and Secondary Transfer

 The mechanism of secondary transfer is contact-and-pressure.
 When a particle-bearing surface (the shooter's hand, their jacket sleeve, a car seat) contacts another surface, mechanical transfer occurs if the adhesive forces on the receiving surface exceed those on the donor surface.
 For hands, the transfer efficiency is highest when both surfaces are bare skin and the contact is prolonged or involves friction.

 Pun and Gallusser (2008).
-The seminal experimental study of secondary transfer via handshaking was published by Pun and Gallusser in the Journal of Forensic Sciences in 2008.
+The seminal experimental study of secondary transfer via handshaking was published by Pun and Gallusser in Forensic Science International in 2008.
 The protocol: a volunteer fired five shots from a 9mm pistol, then shook hands with a succession of secondary contacts (persons who had not fired).
 Stub samples were collected from both the shooter and each secondary contact immediately, then at 30-minute intervals.
 Key findings:

 The Pun and Gallusser study has been replicated in Germany (BKA, 2010) and in part by the New Zealand ESR (a published validation study, 2014).
 All replications confirmed the primary finding while noting that transfer efficiency is highly variable and depends on the time elapsed since firing, the contact duration, the pressure applied, and the surface characteristics of both hands.